cx-luo/go-chem/examples/README.md

-# Go-Chem Examples
+# go-indigo Examples

-This directory contains comprehensive examples demonstrating how to use the go-chem library.
+This directory contains comprehensive examples demonstrating how to use the go-indigo library.

 ## Directory Structure